18F/before-you-ship/_pages/ato/background.md

 navtitle: Background
 ---

 One of the goals of the Federal Information Security Management Act of 2002 (FISMA) is to "provide a comprehensive framework for ensuring the effectiveness of information security controls over information resources that support Federal operations and assets."
-NIST was tasked with designing and implementing this framework: the result is NIST's Risk Management Framework (RMF).
-All federal information and information systems (except classified information and national security systems) are subject to NIST's RMF by law.
+The National Institute of Standards and Technology (NIST) was tasked with designing and implementing this framework: the result is NIST's Risk Management Framework (RMF).
+All federal information and information systems (except classified information and national security systems) are subject to NIST's RMF.

 There's [an introduction to the RMF on NIST's website](http://csrc.nist.gov/groups/SMA/fisma/framework.html).
 A more comprehensive guide, including how to apply the framework, references to the various relevant publications, and definitions of roles and responsibilities, is found in NIST's [Special Publication 800-37](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r1.pdf).